 - Rebar failure (also known as rebar pop)

-To assess the condition of your foundation, and for dependable foundation repair, trust the pros at Stratum Structural Systems.
+To assess the condition of your foundation, and for dependable crack repair, trust the pros at Stratum Structural Systems.

 Epoxy and urethane injections are a very effective way to seal cracks without having to incur costs of other labor-intensive methods that include excavating and sealing cracks from the outside.